Review: Protea Hotel, Chipata, Zambia

 The pool at Sunshine Suites at night

 The breakfast offerings were decent.
-A nice variety of pastries, pancakes, cereal, parfait, boiled eggs, toast, oatmeal, bananas, muffins, coffee, tea, orange juice, and apple juice.
-Sunshine Suites also had a restaurant on premises called Sunshine Grill which served lunch and dinner.
+There was a nice variety of pastries, pancakes, cereal, parfait, boiled eggs, toast, oatmeal, bananas, muffins, coffee, tea, orange juice, and apple juice.
+Sunshine Suites also had a restaurant called Sunshine Grill, which served lunch and dinner.
 This is not complimentary and does not come as part of an “all-inclusive” package.
 The fish tacos they served were delicious.
-If I can go back and have one meal in Grand Cayman, the fish tacos would be it.
+I would have fish tacos if I could return and have one meal in Grand Cayman.

 Tacos